Chocolate's Natural Flavors

 Before I started making chocolate, I thought all chocolate tasted the same--like "chocolate."
 But that's not true.
 There is no single taste of chocolate.

-The truth is, the world's best cocoa beans make chocolate with complex natural flavor.
-These flavors go far beyond the simple taste of mass-market chocolate you'll find in most stores.
+The truth is, the world's best cacao beans can make chocolate with complex natural flavor.
+These flavors go far beyond the simple taste of the mass-market chocolate you'll find in most stores.

 Making Flavorful Chocolate

 When you start with great beans, although the process behind making incredible chocolate takes great care, it's simpler than you might think.
-In fact, the hardest step is the first one: finding the best beans.
-How do I find them?
+In fact, the hardest step is the first one: finding the right cacao.
+How do I find it?
 Talented sourcing partners and lots of test batches.

 One of many test batches.

-Producing world-class cocoa beans is not simple at all.
-Most importantly, it takes real investment in infrastructure where the cocoa is grown.
-That's why I am happy to pay more for the beans I use, and to work with sourcing partners who believe in getting more money to producers.
+Producing world-class cacao beans is not simple at all.
+Most importantly, it takes real investment in infrastructure where the cacao is grown.
+That's why I am happy to pay more for the cacao I use, and to buy directly from producers so that they don't lose out to intermediaries.
 It's the only way to keep high-quality chocolate available into the future.